How to Implement Two-Factor Authentication (2FA) with Spring Security

 }

-GET /challenge/totp only displays the form to enter the code.
-For POST /challenge/totp, it verifies the TOTP code with TwoFactorAuthenticationCodeVerifier.
+GET /challenge/totp simply displays the form for entering the code.
+For the POST /challenge/totp where the code is submitted, the TOTP code is verified using TwoFactorAuthenticationCodeVerifier.

-The generation and verification of the TOTP secret, as well as the generation of the QR code, are omitted in this article.
-Please check the source code on GitHub.
+The generation and verification of TOTP secrets, QR code generation, etc., are omitted from this article.
+Please refer to the source code on GitHub.

-[Note] From Spring Security 6, simply using SecurityContextHolder.getContext().setAuthentication(...) no longer saves the session state by default, and you need to explicitly save the context.
+[Note] Starting with Spring Security 6, merely calling SecurityContextHolder.getContext().setAuthentication(...) no longer automatically saves the session state; you must explicitly save the context.

-Although there are disadvantages, we set securityContext.requireExplicitSave(false) so that explicit context saving is not necessary in this case.
+While this has drawbacks, we set securityContext.requireExplicitSave(false) so that explicit context saving is not required in this case.